GUVSWMD

 See Appliances

 Donate your deposit beverage cans to a local non-profit or take them to the Hartford Redemption Center.
-Place your rinsed, clean pans and foil with your household recycling.
+Place your non-deposit aluminum cans and your rinsed, clean pans and foil with your household recycling.
 Make sure the foil is flat or in a ball LARGER than 2".

 Ammunition

 Ammunition cannot be brought to a hazardous waste collection.
-If the ammo is in usable condition, your police department, a gun shop, or a friend may be able to use it.
+If the ammo is in usable condition, your local police department or gun shop may be able to use it.
 If the ammo is old, wet, or corroded, ask your police department about proper disposal.

 Antifreeze/Coolant